cybermonkjbot/Cribnosh-app/README.md

 ## 🤝 Contributing

-Contributions from humans and AI agents are welcome.
 Follow this structure:

-1. Fork the repo
+1. clone the repo
 2. Create a feature branch
 3. Add your changes
 4. Describe your logic clearly (include intent comments)